 - Traffic tracking.

-One more decent option for building responsive coming soon and maintenance mode pages for WordPress site.
-The plugin is fast to configure and provides support for integration with popular email marketing platforms, namely MailChimp, AWeber, GetResponse, Campaign Monitor, iContact and MyMail.
+One more decent option for building responsive is coming soon and maintenance mode pages for the WordPress site.
+The plugin is fast to configure and provides support for integration with popular email marketing platforms, namely MailChimp, AWeber, GetResponse, Campaign Monitor, iContact, and MyMail.
 User role management is available too: you are free to disable maintenance mode for users with certain roles.

 Advantages of the Coming Soon and Maintenance Mode plugin that are worth to mention are: